 To dye their fabrics, Girlfriend Collective uses eco-friendly dyes.
 Wastewater from the dyeing process is cleaned and cooled before being re-released.
 They also donate a byproduct of their dyeing process called dye mud to a local pavement facility to be recycled into sidewalks and roads.

-Girlfriend's Ethical sourcing;
+Girlfriend's Ethical sourcing

 Their fabric factory (located in Vietnam) is SA8000 certified, which is a certification by Social Accountability International designed to protect workers worldwide through standardized working conditions and wage guidelines.

-Cutting and sewing are also done at an SA8000 certified factory in Vietnam where they ensure there are fair wages, safe working conditions, the right to unionize, and no child labour.
-They also provide food, guided exercise breaks, health checks every 6 months for all employees, as well as health insurance.
+Cutting and sewing are also done at an SA8000 certified factory in Vietnam where they ensure there are fair wages, safe working conditions, the right to unionize, and no child labor.
+They also provide food, guided exercise breaks, and health checks every 6 months for all employees, as well as health insurance.

 Both their recycled fabrics and environmentally friendly dyes are Oeko-Tex Standard 100 certified.

-Girlfriend's Corporate responsibility;
+Girlfriend's Corporate responsibility